Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Experimental Evaluation

 \section{Experimental Evaluation}

 We model our proposed ML-based attack and countermeasures on a cycle-accurate Gem5~\cite{gem5}, a multi-core simulator, with Garnet 2.0~\cite{garnet} for the interconnection network modeling.
-We use 64-core system with multiple and the detailed system configuration is given in Table~\ref{table:configTable}.
+We use a 64-core system and the detailed system configuration is given in Table~\ref{table:configTable}.
 Splash-2~\cite{sakalis2016splash} benchmark applications as well as multiple synthetic traffic patterns were used in evaluation.
 We used Pytorch library to implement the proposed DNN architecture.
-In order to evaluate the area and energy overhead of our approach against ARNoC, we implemented them in Verilog and synthesized both designs (ARNoC and our approach) using Synopsys Design Compiler with 32nm Synopsys standard cell library.
-First, we show the results of the flow correlation attack in ARNoC~\cite{charles2020lightweight}.
-Later, we show the robustness of the proposed countermeasure to prevent the attack.
+First, we show the results of the flow correlation attack in existing anonymous routing (ARNoC~\cite{charles2020lightweighta} and SAR~\cite{sarihi2021securing, patooghy2023securing}).
+Later, we show the robustness of the proposed anonymous routing protocol to mitigate the attack.
+In order to evaluate the area and energy overhead of our approach against state-of-the-art anonymous routing, we implemented ARNoC and our approach in Verilog and synthesized both designs using Synopsys Design Compiler with 32nm Synopsys standard cell library.